Page navigation

 Graduate employment FAQs

 A lot of attention is placed on outcomes after graduation.
-Using the Destinations of Leavers from Higher Education (DLHE) data, we answer the most common graduate employment questions
+Using HESA's Graduate Outcomes data, we answer the most common graduate employment questions

 Which industries do they work in after completing their first degree?

-What percentage of graduates go into temping after graduation?
+What percentage of graduates are on a zero-hours contract after graduation?

 How many go on to do voluntary or unpaid work?

 Graduates can also pursue voluntary work to improve their employability prospects.
-The DLHE data shows that, in 2017, a small proportion (1%) of graduates worked as volunteers.
+The Graduate Outcomes data shows that, in 2022, a small proportion (2.1%) of graduates worked as volunteers.

 Do many go into self-employment straight after university?

-In 2017, 4.9% were self-employed/freelancing 6 months after graduation.
-A considerable proportion of those with an arts background (music, acting and photography graduates) are employed on this basis.
+In 2022, 7.5% of UK-domiciled first-degree graduates were self-employed/freelancing 15 months after graduation.
+A considerable proportion of those with an arts background (music, design and photography graduates) are employed on this basis.

 Are many graduates in jobs that are classified as 'graduate occupations'?

-Currently there is no formal and widely-agreed definition of what a graduate job is, although we can use the DLHE data to see how many graduates were employed in a professional-level role.
+Currently there is no formal and widely agreed definition of what a graduate job is, although we can use the Graduate Outcomes data to see how many graduates were employed in a professional-level role.
 A professional-level role classed as such using the Standard Occupational Classification system used by the Office of National Statistics and other bodies to identify different kinds of job.

 How many graduates are working in a job which required their qualification?

-The majority of graduates (81%) employed in a professional-level role stated that their qualification was a formal requirement, or gave them an advantage.
+The majority of graduates in a professional-level role stated that their qualification was a formal requirement or gave them an advantage (87%).

 Get insights in your inbox!